HaneulOscarLee/HaneulOscarLee.github.io/_posts/2020-05-29-Use-YoloV4-spp-on-deepstream.md

 on April 23nd, 2020, YoloV4, lastest version of Yolo released.

 Yolo V4 use CSPDarkNet53 as backbone, SPP+PAN as its neck.
 As a result of my actual use, the accuracy of the Bounding Box has also improved considerably.
-Activation function also changed to mish activation function not leakyReLU You can see the detail on [YoloV4 github repo](https://github.com/AlexeyAB/darknet), and I attach additional link of Hoya012's [YoloV4 paper review](https://hoya012.github.io/blog/yolov4/).
+Activation function also changed to mish activation function not leakyReLU.
+You can see the detail on [YoloV4 github repo](https://github.com/AlexeyAB/darknet), and I attach additional link of Hoya012's [YoloV4 paper review](https://hoya012.github.io/blog/yolov4/).
 (This link is wrote in Korean)
 This time, I will introduce how to use YoloV3-spp on deepstream because unfortunetly deepstream 5.0 does not support YoloV4.